 Have you ever wanted to go behind the scenes to see how the Disney Parks decorate for Christmas?
 What were the very first Christmas decorations like at Disneyland?
 We can pretty much guarantee it is not what first comes to mind.
 Check out all of the great Disney decorating secrets.

 The Magic of Disney at Christmas

-With so many holiday favorites missing this year, we wondered if the Parks would still feel as festive this holiday season.
+There is nothing quite like the Disney Parks in particular at Christmas.
+It is truly amazing to enjoy “The Most Wonderful Time of the Year” with an extra dose of Disney magic.
 Thanks to quite a bit of magic from the Disney Parks decorating team, Walt Disney World is even more magical this Christmas season.

 From gorgeous decorations to castle projections and holiday window displays, the Christmas spirit is alive and well at Walt Disney World.
 But what were the first few Christmases like in Disneyland and then throughout the many Disney Parks across the globe?
 The answer to that may surprise you.